 And this, good people, is the first, and so far the only proven, documented way to increase the odds of winning the lottery.

-I welcome you to discuss all this on the dedicated forum topic.
+I welcome you to discuss all this in the forums.